June 12, 2020

 Going hand-in-hand with the previous point, it’s also very important that your tank actually has the bacteria to break down the poop and toilet paper!
 Admittedly, we’re a little biased, but we firmly believe that Septic System Digester is the best septic product available.
 This product contains only the best strains of bacteria to fully digest the waste in your tank.
-By using a high-quality, safe, and bacteria-based septic treatment, you’re ensuring that your system will be around for the long haul.
+By using a high-quality, bacteria-based septic treatment, you’re ensuring that your system will be around for the long haul.

 Along with using a high-quality, bacteria-based septic treatment to add bacteria to your older septic tank, it’s also crucial to not allow caustic chemicals into your system.
 These chemicals can kill off the good bacteria, effectively ending waste breakdown inside your septic tank.
 Instead of nasty chemicals, you should use a product that is prepared to do the work of cleaning around the house but also supplements your tank with more bacteria.
 For example, Septic Enhancing Toilet Cleaner does the work of cleaning your toilets while also adding bacteria to your tank.
 It’s honestly the best of both worlds.

 We have many other products that all jive with each other, so if you’re curious, check out our inventory by touching or clicking here.